 Work styles – another way of looking at preferences

-Once you have assessed your interests, skills, values, and personality/work style, look at the results of all your assessments.
+Once you have assessed your interests, skills, values, and personality/work style, review the results of all your assessments.
 Think of it as a puzzle with each group of results an individual piece.
-Here is a assessment results overview worksheet you can download to help you see all your assessment results in one place.
+Here is a assessment results overview worksheet you can download so you can have all your assessment results in one place.

 Your next step is to Explore Options.